ChrisThompsonDev/BohoCabinPizzaPortal/README.md

 ## Lessons Learned:

 I have been so focused on Javascript lately that this project was a great refresher on CSS.
-It also was a good lesson on using locaStorage to make my life easier.
+It also was a good lesson on using localStorage to make my life easier.

 ## Planned Updates